semgrep/semgrep-docs/docs/for-developers/developer-signin.md

 import JoinAnOrg from "/src/components/procedure/_join-an-org.md" import Install from "/src/components/procedure/_install-cli.mdx";
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Sign in and install Semgrep

 Signing in to Semgrep enables you to use your organization's custom Semgrep rules and configurations when you perform local scans with Semgrep.
 This ensures that everyone in the organization uses the same rules and analyses.

-Additionally, when you sign in to the Semgrep AppSec Platform web app, you can also view findings for projects (repositories) that have been assigned to you.
+Additionally, when you sign in to the [<i class="fas fa-external-link fa-xs"></i> Semgrep AppSec Platform web app](https://semgrep.dev/login), you can also view findings for projects (repositories) that have been assigned to you.

 ## Semgrep in multiple environments

 If you have not yet created a Semgrep account, it is **recommended** to first sign in to the Semgrep web app.
-This process creates a creates a **personal** account, after which you can then **join** your organization's Semgrep account, thus giving you access to your organization's Semgrep configuration.
+This process creates a creates a **personal** account, after which you can then **join** your organization's Semgrep account, which grants you access to your organization's Semgrep configuration.

-If you use Semgrep in your CLI or IDE, you must sign in those environments as well.
+If you use Semgrep in your CLI or IDE, you must sign in from those environments as well.
 It is recommended to sign in from these interfaces **after** you have signed in to your organization account in the web app.

 ## Prerequisites

 - Confirm with your security team that there is an existing organization account for you to join.
-- For CLI and IDE scans, see [Prerequisites](/prerequisites) to ensure that your machine meets Semgrep's requirements.
+- For CLI and IDE scans, see [Prerequisites > Command line tool](/prerequisites#semgrep-command-line-tool) to ensure that your machine meets Semgrep's requirements.

 ## Signing in to the web app